PlaeryinBol/Heirarchical_Segmentation/README.md

-# Train a hierarchical semantic segmentation model on the Pascal-part dataset.
+# Hierarchical semantic segmentation on the Pascal-part dataset.

 Some results:
 <p align="center">